jacobnelsonfoale/nucleus-Editor/README.md

 Run command to make sure everything is working properly `NT`

 *If you run into any problems try to repeat the install steps once again to make sure something did not go wrong.*

+# Windows
+You can run nucleus-editor under windows but no documentation has been written yet.
+Consult the wiki for eny updates or changes https://github.com/jacobnelsonfoale/nucleus-Editor/wiki/Getting-Started#windows.